UCL/research-computing-with-cpp/01cpp/sec01Research.md

 ### Classroom Discussion

-* Discuss types of development:
+* Who has thought about different types of development?
     * Function
     * Class
     * Module